Lesson. COVID did not provide a defense to the accrual of interest on mortgage loans in 2020.

 - Force Majeure And The COVID-19 Pandemic: Impact On Indiana Notes and Mortgages

-I represent parties in disputes arising out of loans.
+I represent parties involved in disputes arising out of loans that are in default.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.